Olbotron/monday-morning-challenge/readme.md

  ##Contributing
 -
--  fatima-abaiji
+-  Fatima Abaiji
--  oliver
+-  Oliver
--  ben
+-  Ben

 The card is responsive and centered on the page using Bootstrap's card component and utility classes.